 Our organ chamber is not facing an exterior wall, which has benefitted the organ pipes through the years, as the fluxuations in outside temperatures have not harmed the pipes.

 We are able to present special concerts on this organ, and it adds a unique flair to weddings held here.
 Southeastern University, the Lakeland Choral Society, and the American Guild of Organists have all used our space and organ for various concerts through the years. it is truly a community instrument.

 The total cost of the Project is $480,000.
 This amount will allow FPC to replace the console (the area where the organist sits) and the internal computer of the organ.
 It will also allow the church to ‘revoice’ and replace the ranks of pipes and sounds in order to enhance the organ.

 Pastor Emeritus Mike Loudon communicated with the congregation about the importance of the Organ Project in early 2019.
 If you would like to donate to the Organ Project, you may do so here.
-For more information about the Project, contact Dr. Daniel Gordon, Director of Fine Arts Ministries, or Scott Ziegler, Organist.
+For more information about the Project, contact Dr. Daniel Gordon, Director of Fine Arts Ministries.